yohans10/Yohan-Shinde--Unified_Mentor_Projects/README.md

+Subject: Summary of Projects Completed During Internship at Unified Mentor Pvt Ltd

+Dear Mentor,

+I hope this message finds you well.

-These are the 3 projects that I made during my 2 months of internship at Unified Mentor Pvt Ltd...
+I am writing to provide a summary of the three projects I successfully completed during my two-month internship at Unified Mentor Pvt Ltd. These projects not only enhanced my skills but also contributed to the company’s objectives.